CompuCell3D/PythonScriptingManual/docs/mitosis.rst

 -----------------------------------------------------------------

-When the mitosis module divides cells (and, for simplicity, let’s assume that division happens along vertical line), then the parent cell will always remain on the same side of the line.
-For example, if you run have a “stem” cell that keeps dividing, all of its offsprings will be created on the same side of the dividing line.
+When the mitosis module divides cells (and, for simplicity, let’s assume that division happens along a vertical line), then the parent cell will always remain on the same side of the line.
+For example, if you run have a “stem” cell that keeps dividing, all of its offspring will be created on the same side of the dividing line.
 What you may observe then is that, if you reassign the cell type of a child cell after mitosis, then, in certain simulations, the cell will appear to be biased to move in one direction of